yodarango/library-catalog/README.md

 ## License

 Catalog is released under the MIT License.
 Full text of the license can be found in the `LICENSE` file.

+# LEFT OFF

+I added functionality to add and delete in the admin library, I need to make sure that images can be uploaded next.
+Then make sure that the scanner works calling google books.